facelessuser/coloraide/docs/src/markdown/strings.md

 ### Percent

-RGB, CIELAB, CIELCH, Oklab, and Oklch can receive and output colors with optional percents for certain channels.
+RGB, CIELab, CIELCh, Oklab, and OkLCh can receive and output colors with optional percents for certain channels.
 This will output those channels in the range of [0%,100%] instead of their usual numeric value.

 ```playground